UniSA has kicked off work to develop meaning cultural awareness training for students.

 Cultural awareness is just the beginning.
 As researchers Westwood and Westwood explained in 2010, cultural competence involves a two-way learning process.
 This means:

-The University of South Australia is committed to developing cultural awareness training that actually works.
-Your responses to our survey will help us create training that:
+The University of South Australia is committed to developing cultural awareness training that actually works and is:

 This guide is based on research by Cross et al. (1989), Papps & Ramsden (1996), Westwood & Westwood (2010), Kowal & Paradies et al. (2013), Parmenter & Trigger (2017), Sinclair (2017, 2020), Styres (2017), Taylor & Lalovic et al. (2019), and Rissel & Wilson (2022). >